Improved Smoothed Analysis of Multiobjective Optimization: Introduction

-Note, however, that different objective functions contain different variables~$x_e$ because the coefficients of all~$x_e$ with~$e\notin E_i$ are set to zero in~$C_i$.
+describe the total costs of AS~$i$ for the routes encoded by~$x$.
+As the Pareto set can be exponentially large in the worst case, Berger et al.~\cite{BergerRZ11} proposed to study $\phi$-smooth instances in which an adversary chooses the graph~$G$ and a density $f_e \colon [0,1] \to [0,\phi]$ for every edge length~$\ell_e$ according to which it is chosen.
+It seems as if we could easily apply the results in~\cite{RoeglinT09} and~\cite{MoitraO11} to bound the smoothed number of Pareto-optimal paths because all objective functions~$C_i$ are linear in the binary variables~$x_e$, $e \in E$.
+However, note that different objective functions contain different variables~$x_e$ because the coefficients of all~$x_e$ with~$e\notin E_i$ are set to~$0$ in~$C_i$.
 This is an important combinatorial property of the path trading problem that has to be obeyed.
-In the model in~\cite{RoeglinT09} and~\cite{MoitraO11} it is not possible to set coefficients deterministically to zero.
-The best we can do is to replace each zero by a uniform density on the interval~$[0,1/\phi]$.
-Then, however, an AS would incur positive costs for any edge that is used and not only for its own edges, which does not resemble the structure of the problem.
+In the model in~\cite{RoeglinT09} and~\cite{MoitraO11} it is not possible to set coefficients deterministically to~$0$.
+In their model, an AS would, with a probability of~$1$, incur positive costs for all edges and not only for its own edges that are used, which does not resemble the structure of the problem.
 Theorem~\ref{thm:MainZeroPreserving}, which allows zero-preserving perturbations, yields immediately the following result.

-\begin{corollary} The smoothed number of Pareto-optimal valid paths is polynomially bounded in~$|E|$ and~$\phi$ for any constant~$k$. \end{corollary}
+\begin{corollary} The smoothed number of Pareto-optimal valid paths is polynomially bounded in~$|E|$, $\phi$, and~$\K$ for any constant~$k$. \end{corollary}